Tutorials19 min read

 2. Start with hover effects

 When you open the starting pie file, you'll notice a set of pre-made interactions within the template.
 These interactions encompass hover effects for overlays, buttons, and various functions, achieved through the Mouse Over and Mouse Out triggers.
-If you're new to these features, ProtoPie School offers a convenient Quick Start lesson to help you become more acquainted.

 Let's open the preview window and take a closer look at what's at your disposal: